shawu810/RegionalCorrelation/README.md

 ```bash
 python main.py [your_config_file]
 ```

-Example:
+4. Outputs are in the output folder.
+In the folder there are three files:
+- [OUTPUT_PREFIX]_heatmap.pdf : The heatmap drawing.
+- [OUTPUT_PREFIX]_corr_matrix.csv : The csv file for correlation matrix.
+Need to have this file for running the drawing code.
+- [OUTPUT_PREFIX]_data_count_matrix.csv: The csv file for data matrix.
+Need to have this file for running the drawing code.

+#Example:
 To run code with defualt parameters:
 1. Put data under the data folder and name the file data.csv
 2. Run
 ```bash
 python main.py sample.cfg
 ```
-3. Outputs are in the output folder.
-In the folder there are three files:
-- [OUTPUT_PREFIX]_heatmap.pdf : The heatmap drawing.
-- [OUTPUT_PREFIX]_corr_matrix.csv : The csv file for correlation matrix.
-Need to have this file for running the drawing code.
-- [OUTPUT_PREFIX]_data_count_matrix.csv: The csv file for data matrix.
-Need to have this file for running the drawing code.

 # Only run drawing code:
 Alternatively, you can only run the drawing code by: